The city of Zadar is situated on the Adriatic coast, counting 75 000 inhabitants, which makes it the 5th largest city in Croatia.

 It was named after the bishop who started its construction.
 In terms of architecture, St Donat’s Church resembles the Pre-Romanesque church of San Vitale in Ravenna in Italy.

 St Donat’s Church, situated next to the Roman forum and the Archaeological Museum of Zadar, hosts many Medieval and Renaissance music concerts.
-This way, the Medieval structure comes to life and brings its visitors back to Medieval times.

 4. St Anastasia’s Cathedral